 - Maps: I’ve been collecting all of the public domain maps I can find about the Siege of Petersburg.
 Maps are grouped by Offensive and then by battle.
 Sources include the Ed Bearss NPS Troop Movement Maps, Official Records, the Civil War Trust, Battles and Leaders, and old regimental histories from prior to 1923.
 I will be methodically adding new maps which are copyright free as I find them.
 If you know of available maps I can add to the site, please Contact me.

 - Battle Summaries: Are you interested in a specific battle from the Siege of Petersburg?
 Look no further than my battle summary pages.
 Each contains a brief description of the battle and gathers together a list of ALL of the posts on this entire site which refer to that specific battle.

 - Letters & Diaries: There are thousands of soldier accounts of the Siege of Petersburg written in their own hand.
 I have a very modest but always growing collection of letters and diaries from men who fought at the Siege of Petersburg.
 If you know of any others I might be able to use, please Contact me.

+Please consider signing up for The Siege of Petersburg Online’s RSS Feed, which will keep you updated on our progress over the years.
+I say years because the amount of data planned for this site is massive.
 For more great information, just left click on the Resources tab at the upper left hand corner of each and every page on the site.

 We are always looking for submissions of information pertaining to the Siege of Petersburg.
 If you are a student of the Petersburg Campaign, please consider contributing as an author here.
 Use the Contact form at the top of the page if you have information we can use or if you are interested in writing here at The Siege of Petersburg Online.